WebHare/platform/whtree/modules/wrd/doc/topics/payments/implementing-psp.md

   - Be careful with notification/push URLs - eg. Sisow will try to notify you synchronously during the payment process, which breaks if you're testing on an unreachable machine (eg locally) because the gateway can't reach you

+## pendingpayments table
+WRD Payments tracks payments whose status we need to watch/poll in wrd.pendingpayments.
+Transactions are recorded there as soon as StartPayment starts communicating with the PSP.
+When the payments